Van Aert beats Vingegaard to win stage 20 time trial

 3. Tadej Pogacar (Slo/UAE Team Emirates) +27

-4. Geraint Thomas (GB/INEOS Grenadiers) +32
+4. Geraint Thomas (GB/Ineos Grenadiers) +32

-5. Filippo Ganna (Ita/INEOS Grenadiers) +42
+5. Filippo Ganna (Ita/Ineos Grenadiers) +42

 6. Bauke Mollema (Ned/Trek-Segafredo) +1:22